andreafortini/andreafortini/README.md

 - 🌱 Learning stuff about **Machine Learning** and **Deep Learning**
 - ⚙️ I mostly use `.py` `.ipynb` `.csv` `.h5`
 - 📊 Fascinated by the power of data
-- 🌌 In my free time I try to become a Sith Lord
+- 🌌 In my free time I try to become a Jedi knight
 - 📫 Reach me: andrea02.fortini@edu.unife.it